pewpewlive/ppl-docs/docs/Other/game-limits.md

 ## Entity count

 At most 1300 entities can exist at any given moment.
-This includes the player's bullet.
+This includes the player's bullets.
 If there are already 1300 entities, no more entities will be created.
 This means that the player won't be able to shoot.

 ## Duration